New Digital Health Site, and Upcoming Opportunities for Digital Health Practitioners

 Information for Funders

-DH:PNS exists because of the generous support of our funders, including USAID, PATH DSQ, McGover, The Gates Foundation, UNICEF, and the WHO, among others.
+DH:PNS exists because of the generous support of our funders, including USAID, PATH DSQ, the Patrick J. McGovern Foundation, The Bill and Melinda Gates Foundation, UNICEF, PAHO, and the WHO, among others.
 Since digital health is a rapidly evolving field, we continually update the course to ensure that it remains relevant and accessible to all who could benefit from it.
 Right now, DH:PNS is available in four major languages (English, French, Spanish, and Portuguese), but we’d love to translate materials into additional languages in the future, and even add new elective modules to deep dive into specific and relevant sub-topics in digital health.

 The “support” portion of the new DH:PNS site showcases essential information about the course including the powerful impact on alumni and the theory of change underpinning the pedagogy, as well as ways funders can support future iterations, new material, or language adaptations.